 Apparently, it can.

-Because even though the Grand Canyon looks breathtaking from all possible points, it amazed me the most on one of them.
+Because even though the Grand Canyon looks breathtaking from all possible points like many outstanding US national parks, it amazed me the most on one of them.

 The best viewpoint in the Grand Canyon – research!